 - Certification of Finances (Once completed, please email to firstname.lastname@example.org)

-If you are applying for financial aid, please submit the CSS/Financial Aid PROFILE by November 15 for Early Decision I, January 15 for Early Decision II, and February 1 for all other applications.
+If you are applying for financial aid, please submit the CSS/Financial Aid PROFILE by November 15 for Early Decision I and Early Action, January 15 for Early Decision II, and February 1 for all other applications.
 Students with questions or concerns should contact the Office of Financial Aid at email@example.com or call (315) 781-3315.

 HWS will be with you every step of the way, from preparing and filing paperwork, to picking you up from the airport, to helping you acclimate to life on campus.